 Our introductory agency status

 Elder is defined by the Care Quality Commission (CQC) as an Introductory Agency, in line with the Health & Social Care Act 2008.
-This is a model that falls outside the scope of their regulations.
+Here’s how it works.

 What is an introductory agency and what does it mean?

-Rather than employ the carers we work with, we match customers who require care with self-employed care professionals from the Elder network of carers.
+Rather than employ the carers we work with, we match customers who require care with self-employed carers from the Elder network.

-All the live-in carers on the Elder platform are contracted directly with your family, as per the terms and conditions.
+All the live-inself-employed carers on the Elder platform are contracted directly with your family, as per the terms and conditions.

 Elder care professionals, in line with the family members or primary contacts, and local councils, manage the day-to-day care of the care recipients.
 This includes managing the personal care, risk assessments, continuation of care assessments and anything else required to make sure the recipient is safe, happy and comfortable in the place they’re happiest – their own home.